Slavery Documented

 This ad states that a slave, Jim, will be disposed of according to law if his owner does not come forward with proof of ownership.
 If not, perhaps Jim would have been made available for purchase, perhaps through public auction.

-Real property auctions and estate sales were held on the steps of the courthouse.
-Real property auctions and estate sales sometimes included the sale of slaves.
 The ads below were published in the Lexington and Yadkin Flag from 1855 to 1856.
 These slave sales would have occurred at the first county courthouse, completed in 1825, which stood in the center of the square.
-There is 1 documented witness account surviving which describes the sale of slaves taking place at the 1825 courthouse.
-Research is ongoing.

 Slave sales on Courthouse steps cropped jpg.jpg